How to Grill Hot Dogs while Camping + 7 Gourmet Topping Ideas!

 Sponsored by Kettle Brand Chips

 Hot dogs are a campfire classic.
 Perhaps one of the most iconic examples of camping food.
 And for good reason too.
-Since they’re technically precooked, hot dogs are by far the lowest stake meat to cook over a fire.
-They’re cheap, widely available, and there’s zero chance you might accidentally undercook them.
+Since they’re technically precooked, hot dogs are by far the lowest-stake meat to cook over a fire.
+They’re cheap and widely available, and there’s zero chance you might accidentally undercook them.

-But while hot dogs are an extremely versatile camping food, we’ve had our fair share of dried out, burst skinned, heavily carbonized dogs to know it is still very possible to screw them up.
-Just tossing them on the grill will work most of the time, but if you really want do hot dogs right – then we have some suggestions.
+But while hot dogs are an extremely versatile camping food, we’ve had our fair share of dried-out, burst-skinned, heavily carbonized dogs to know it is still very possible to screw them up.
+Just tossing them on the grill will work most of the time, but if you really want to do hot dogs right – then we have some suggestions.

 Tips and Tricks for Making Campfire Hot Dogs

-Clean the grill grate or use cast iron: We’ve been to enough campsites to know 9 out of 10 campfire grill grates are practically unusable.
-Years of exposure has left most of them crusty and rusty.
-Moral of the story, don’t count on them.
+Clean the grill grate or use cast iron: We’ve been to enough campsites to know that 9 out of 10 campfire grill grates are practically unusable.
+Years of exposure have left most of them crusty and rusty.
+The moral of the story is don’t count on them.
 If your campfire has a clean grill, great!
 If not you can try to give it a clean with some steel wool.
 But if it’s beyond repair, you can either bring your own grill grate from home and lay it on top.
 Or you can just use a cast iron skillet to sear your hot dogs.
 ProTip: If you use a cast iron skillet, we highly recommend using butter while searing!

-The two zone heat setup will allow you a lot of versatility to both cook and keep things warm.
-Which leads us to our preferred hot dog cooking technique…
+The two-zone heat setup allows you to be very versatile in cooking and keeping things warm, which leads us to our preferred hot dog cooking technique.

 Poach, Then Grill: Taking a page from Kenji Lopez-Alt’s book from Serious Eats, we’re big fans of the poach first, grill second approach.
 This is more critical for sausages, but it has a lot of benefits for hot dogs too.